alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 ## Apache

-Apache _2.2_ isn't available anymore.
-Accounts using this version will automatically switch to Apache _2.4_.
+Apache 2.2 isn't available anymore.
+Accounts using this version will automatically switch to [Apache 2.4](https://httpd.apache.org/docs/2.4/en/).

 Global directives added by our customers, either in **Web > Configuration** or in the configuation of a **Apache custom** type website, will now be placed **after** the default directives.
 This allows to override these default directives.